spectrocloud/librarium/content/docs/09.5-security/11-product-architecture/03-saas-operation.md

 ## Cloud Infrastructure Security

-In public cloud environments like AWS, Azure, and GCP, Palette interacts directly with a cloud provider’s API endpoint for access using cloud credentials specified in the tenant.
+In public cloud environments such as AWS, Azure, and GCP, Palette interacts directly with a cloud provider’s API endpoint for access using cloud credentials specified in the tenant.
 The tenant clusters can be deployed in a virtual private cloud (VPC), as described in [Tenant Cluster Security](/security/saas-operation/#tenantclustersecurity).

 This allows the SaaS controller to do the following: